 I’ve also encountered the opposite outcome.
 Kids were truly hungry– hungrier than their parents thought they were — but their parents controlled food and amounts, underfeeding the child.

-Is Your Child a Victim of Food Restrictions?
+Is Your Child a Victim of Food Restriction?

-As I mentioned, restrictive feeding practices may be a set-up for kids who “overeat on the sly.”
+As I mentioned, restrictive feeding practices may set kids up for “overeating on the sly,” or secret eating.

-For example, if your child slips into the pantry when you go change out the laundry, this may be a sign of food sneaking.
-If you find hidden wrappers under the bed, this too, may be a concerning sign.
+For example, if your child slips into the pantry when you go change out the laundry or when you find hidden wrappers under the bed.

 Ultimately, food restriction undermines your child’s ability to regulate his eating and can cause all sorts of problems with eating.